Claudio Caniggia

 Claudio Paul Caniggia ([ˈklawðjo kaˈnixja, - kaˈniʝa]; born 9 January 1967) is an Argentine former professional footballer who played as forward or winger.
 Caniggia played 50 times for the Argentina national team.
 He appeared in three World Cups, and was a member of both rival clubs River Plate and Boca Juniors.

 At the 1990 FIFA World Cup, Caniggia scored two goals to help Argentina reach the final but was suspended for the final against West Germany.

 Caniggia also scored two goals at the 1994 FIFA World Cup in a first-round match against Nigeria.

 As well as appearing for River Plate and Boca Juniors, his other clubs include Atalanta, Benfica, Dundee and Rangers.
-Throughout his playing career, he played for clubs in Argentina, Italy, Portugal, Scotland, Qatar and England.
+Throughout his playing career, he played for clubs in Argentina, Italy, Portugal, Scotland and Qatar.

 Club career

 At club level, Caniggia played for River Plate (1985–88), Hellas Verona (1988–89), Atalanta (1989–92 and 1999–2000), Roma (1992–93), S.L.
 Benfica (1994–95), Boca Juniors (1995–98), Dundee (2000–01) and Rangers (2001–03).
 He has become a club legend and cult-hero at many of the clubs he has played at, for instance when scoring against Dunfermline in 2003 to help Rangers win the title.

 In 1988, Caniggia moved to Serie A club Hellas Verona after accumulating 53 appearances and 8 goals for River Plate.
 He then moved to Atalanta in 1989, where he would remain for three years and score 26 goals in 85 league games.
 With Atalanta, he competed twice in the UEFA Cup, helping the club reach the quarter-finals in the 1990–91 edition.
 Despite not winning any silverware, Caniggia later described his experience with Atalanta as "the best years in his career".

 Caniggia moved to Roma in 1992, a move both parties believed would help the club aim for the Scudetto, though Roma lost its momentum mid-season with only 15 points from 17 games.
 After a 1–1 draw against Napoli on 21 March 1993, following a surprise doping test, Caniggia was handed a 13-month ban for taking cocaine; he has a history of enjoying the high life.
 After his ban expired, he joined Benfica on a year-long loan financed by the Parmalat dairy company.
 During his Benfica run, Valencia contacted him.
 He played with the white kit during a friendly match where Valencia faced Brazil in Mestalla.
 He played as a guest player in a team where Tenerife player Diego Latorre was also included in the squad.
 Valencia had to pay 80 million pesetas for the inclusion of both players for that friendly, receiving only 66 million in ticket sales.